Jaybee020/Supersub/README.md

 #### 4. Affordable Transaction Fees

 Due to Base's low gast cost, we are able to come up with a reasonable fee structure by capping the maximum percenatage used as the fee to a value of 7.5%.
 Lower values would be used as long as the fee percentage covers the gas cost of the charge transaction.

+#### 5.Request Network

+Due to our transactions being processed by the request network, we are able to efficiently invoice our processed periodic payments to our subscribers.
+This enables us to generate valuable insights and data that can be used to improve our platform and services.

 ### Upcoming Enhancements